Mookie Betts Player Props: Dodgers vs. Reds

-The Los Angeles Dodgers, including Mookie Betts (.195 batting average in his past 10 games), take on starting pitcher Brandon Williamson and the Cincinnati Reds at Dodger Stadium, Friday at 10:10 PM ET.
+On Saturday, Mookie Betts (hitting .200 in his past 10 games) and the Los Angeles Dodgers face the Cincinnati Reds, whose starting pitcher will be Luke Weaver.
+First pitch is at 9:10 PM ET.

-In his previous game he had a one-hit performance (1-for-2) against the Blue Jays.
+In his last game he had a one-hit showing (1-for-3) against the Reds.

 Mookie Betts Game Info & Props vs. the Reds